Moon: Remix RPG Adventure: Modern port

-On Nintendo Direct presentation in September 2019 in Japan, Yoshiro Kimura's development studio Onion Games announced a Nintendo Switch port of the game, which was released in Japan on October 10 of that year.
+In the Japanese Nintendo Direct in September 2019, Yoshiro Kimura's development studio Onion Games announced a Nintendo Switch port of the game, which was released in Japan on October 10 of that year.
 Afterwards, the studio said via Twitter that this version would receive an English localization, to be released in Western regions some time after the Japanese release.
 Tim Rogers, formerly of Kotaku, was a writer of the English translation.
 It was released worldwide on August 27, 2020.
 This version was later released worldwide for Microsoft Windows and PlayStation 4 on December 16, 2021, and MacOS on January 28, 2022.

 Reception

-In 2000, Famitsu listed Moon in its top 120 PlayStation games of all time for scoring 32 out of 40.
+Moon was among Famitsu's list of best reviewed games for the PlayStation by 2000.